Hamburger Menu IconMenu Close Icon

 A baby’s first communication, the very first form of child language, is a primitive cry, which they quickly learn will get their needs met.
 But within months, babies begin to focus on their parents' speech and develop their language skills.

-In fact, children do the most learning during their first three years of life, which is a critical period for language development.
+In fact, children do the most learning during their first three years of life, which is a critical period for speech and language development.
 During this time, their brains soak up every sight and sound, developing at an astonishing pace.

 As a parent, you can help foster your child’s skills by creating a language-rich environment and monitoring your child’s language development.
+If you ever notice delays or have concerns, early support can make a significant difference in helping your child reach important speech and language milestones.

 Below, we’ve outlined typical milestones to help you monitor your child’s progress, along with strategies to support their growth.
 While reviewing this language development chart, keep in mind that every baby is unique and acquires these skills at their own pace.